Cuperino/QPrompt-Teleprompter/README.md

 along with QPrompt.
 If not, see <https://www.gnu.org/licenses/>.

 # Pun Facts
-QPrompt is short for Cue Prompter, something TV directors say to cue teleprompter operators.
+QPrompt is short for Cue Prompter, something said to cue teleprompter operators.
 Teleprompters are sometimes referred to as "autocue".
 Also, QPrompt is built using the Qt framework.
 The Q is meant to reference all of these things and also the word "quick", because teleprompter operators must be quick to respond to what happens on set.